ErpNetDocs/webclient/commands/buttons.md

 ---

 ## Reload
 Use to refresh the page, equal to F5 key.
-It appears in a navigator
+It appears in the navigators.

 ---
 ## Details

+Use to open a side panel "Details" to show selected fields that describe the current record (e.g. Project, Assigned to User, Customer - any field that belongs to the definition of the object)

+---
+## Selected

+Appears in the navigators.
+Indicates that a record or several records is marked (selected, focused).
+The number is shown.

+The button has an indicative function - to show how many records are selected, and also is a gateway to the functions "Export to"  *Excel* and *To Data Exchange*.
+If "Export to Excel" is executed, the selection is transformed into an auto-download excel document.
+If 'Export to Data Exchange" is executed, the function creates a record in